resdenia/lastpass-receiver/docker/README.md

 ## Searching in Logz.io

-All logs will have the type `salesforce`.
+All logs will have the type `lastpass`.

 ## Changelog